openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/1_intro.rst

 sequence must have at least one *expression*.
 The list is optionally terminated by the terminal ‘``,``’ symbol.

-All grammar rules are presented in the Grammar section of this specification.
+All grammar rules are presented in the Grammar section (see :ref:`Grammar Summary`) of this specification.

 .. index::
    terminal